 Additionally, Marissa is often called upon to conduct independent workplace investigations and audits in response to complaints or claims made by current or former employees involving allegations of harassment, discrimination, retaliation, and other related issues.
 When conducting these sensitive investigations and audits, Marissa understands that businesses need an attorney who has the communication skills and tact necessary to effectively interview witnesses to gather information and evidence to serve as the foundation for the investigatory findings.

 As the resident employment attorney in the firm’s Cannabis practice group since 2018, Marissa counsels employers regarding the growing anti-discrimination protections and drug testing regulations passed to protect medical and recreational cannabis users across the country.
 Marissa drafts substance-free workplace policies, drug testing programs, and hiring protocols for employers across industries that not only emphasize the importance of maintaining a safe working environment, but also foster positive company culture that is inclusive for cannabis users.
 As effective alternatives to impractical anti-cannabis policies, she also works with employers in creating and implementing workplace safety training for employees at all levels.
-For her work in this space, Marissa was recognized as a 2022 Cannabis Law Trailblazer by The National Law Journal.

 Prior to joining Cole Schotz, Marissa worked as a labor and employment associate for Proskauer Rose LLP.
 She also served as a law clerk for the Honorable Stephan C. Hansbury, P.J.
 Ch. (ret.) of the Chancery Division-General Equity Part.

 Honors & Awards